Castle of Feluy

 - MAPS: Google Maps

-The domain can be rented for marriages, seminars and different other events.
+The estate can be hired for weddings, seminars and other events.

 - tel. : +32 (0) 67 87 71 61